-The first first recorded hermitages in Meteora exist since the 11th Century, traditions tell of settlements even before the 10th Century.
+The very first recorded hermitages in Meteora have existed since the 11th Century, traditions tell of settlements even before the 10th Century.
 Over the years, these hermitages grew into an organized community modeled by the Holy Mount Athos and formed the monastery Doupiani.

 With the arrival of the monk Athanasios of Athos, who fled in 1334, the rise of monastic life began in the region.
 Along with his spiritual mentor Gregory and 14 other monks he founded the monastery of Metamorphosis in 1344, also known as Megalo Meteoro.
 Athanasios set up the valid rules of monastic life in Meteora and was beatified after his death as Athanasios Meteorites.

 During the 14th Century further monasteries were built and the religious facilities were supported financially and by the grant of privileges by local rulers such as King Simeon.
 Over the years, several monasteries and hermitages were created, whose founders have survived only partially by name.

 The monasteries Metamorphosis, Varlaám, Rousánou, Agia Triada, Agios Stefanos and Agios Nikolaos Anapavsás are still inhabited and can also be visited.
 Each of the monasteries has a different day of rest, so all are never closed simultaneously.